gem/oq-engine/doc/engine/Architecture.md

 - the engine can run on a cluster of machines: in that case you have to start the *rabbitmq* and *celery* components which are not required on a single machine installation.
-In that case a minimal amount of configuration is needed, without in single machine installations the engine works out of the box without configuring anything
+In that case a minimal amount of configuration is needed, whereas in single machine installations the engine works out of the box

 This is the full stack of internal libraries used by the engine: each of those is a Python package containing several modules or event